X3Family/neovim-config/README.md

 | ```[t``` |  allows you jump to previous comment | normal mode |

 # ⚙️ Configuration
+this section about how the config works and more.
 ## 📂 File Structure